Sahithi-Sane/agentic-hr-ai-app/README.md

 - **LangChain**: A framework for building AI-powered agents.
 - **Hugging Face**: Provides pre-trained models and embeddings for natural language processing.
 - **Custom Utils**: Includes helpers for database management, memory handling, and generating interview slots.

-## How the App Works

-- **LangChain Agents** orchestrate the flow of tasks.
-For example, when you want to generate a job description, the app first collects input from the user (like role, experience, and skills), and then uses the **Job Planning Agent** to generate a detailed job description.

-- **Memory** is utilized to store important session data such as the last generated job description or the list of candidates, making the app capable of contextually aware interactions.

 ## Next Steps (Future Enhancements)